Last Updated: February 2026

 5-Channel 1080P Dash Cam with 360° Coverage

-For drivers who need complete situational awareness—whether you’re a rideshare operator, fleet manager, or safety-conscious commuter—the 5-channel 1080P dash cam delivers true 360° coverage without blind spots.
-You get five 1080P lenses: a 170° ultra-wide front, rear, cabin, and two 110° side cameras, so every angle’s recorded.
-HDR/WDR plus an F1.8 aperture brightens low-light scenes and preserves detail like plates and faces.
-A G-sensor and loop recording lock incident clips to the included 128GB microSD card for evidence.
-Connect over 5G WiFi to preview, download, or adjust settings, and use continuous parking mode for round-the-clock protection.
+For rideshare operators, fleet managers, and safety-focused commuters who need complete situational awareness, this 5-channel 1080P dash cam delivers true 360° coverage without blind spots.
+Five 1080P lenses cover every angle: a 170° ultra-wide front, rear, cabin, and two 110° side cameras record simultaneously.
+HDR/WDR and an F1.8 aperture maximize low-light detail — keeping license plates and faces readable when lighting gets difficult.
+A G-sensor and loop recording lock incident clips to the included 128GB microSD card automatically.
+Connect over 5G WiFi to preview, download, or adjust settings from your phone, and continuous parking mode activates without extra cables for round-the-clock protection.

 - Channels:5-channel (front, rear, cabin, left, right)